wazo-platform/wazo-platform.org/website/uc-doc/installation/index.md

 To install the Unified Communication use case in an all-in-one setup, do the following steps:

-1. Install a Debian 11 Bullseye system with a default locale with an UTF-8 charset.
+1. Install a Debian 12 Bookworm system with a default locale with an UTF-8 charset.
 2. Run the following commands as root on the Debian system to provision sudo, git and Ansible:

    ```shell